minireference/pytutorials/python_for_java_ppl.md

 Tuples and Lists
 ----------------
 Python syntax sometimes uses `tuple`-syntax which is any expression separated by commas.
-Here is an assigment of 3 to `i` and 4 to `j` using tuple notation:
+Here is an assignment of 3 to `i` and 4 to `j` using tuple notation:

     i, j = 3, 4